nutusSar/nutusSar/README.md

 <h2 align="center">I'm a 21 year old developer.</h3>
 <section>
 <h3 align="center">About Me</h3>
-  I am a young developer who is intreseted in a variety of IT-Topics.
-  My intrest for IT grew as a kid seeing robots being automated and working all on their own.
-  In school i started to programm with Python aswell Java -> programmed my first Classtestautomation and serveral other programms (Reverse Shell, Discordbot, ...).
-  Around that time my interest for IT-Security and Pentesting grew which lead to setting up Kali Linux trying out sveral tools such as (Aircrack, BeEF, ...).
-  After i graduated i went to University for four semesters in which i learned about Assembler, MySql, Scala 3 but i dropped out.
+I am a young developer who is interested in a variety of IT topics.
+My interest in IT grew as a kid from seeing robots being automated and working all on their own.
+In school, I started to program with Python and Java, and programmed my first class test automation and several other programs (Reverse Shell, Discord bot, ...).
+Around that time, my interest in IT security and pentesting grew, which led me to set up Kali Linux and try out several tools such as Aircrack and BeEF.
+After I graduated, I went to university for four semesters, during which I learned about Assembler, MySQL, and Scala 3, but I dropped out.
 Being introverted sucks.
+At the moment, I am learning about JUnit, Selenium, and network architecture.

   At the moment i am learning about JUnit, Selenium and Networkarchitecture.